 Right exactly, and that was our whole purpose for getting the system was a single source, that was it.

 Tell us a little bit, we had talked several months ago, and I was really impressed with your whole vetting system really, that you've built internally of making sure.
-How do you make sure that the that you're putting in the are known, good and that they're verified and that they're up to date?
+How do you make sure that what you're putting in is known, good and that they're verified, and that they're up to date?

 And on active that you're building?

 So we would get, you know, red flags stating ok, this part is the end of life, this part is not recommended for new designs, this part is obsolete and it was a situation where that was the information we needed really.

 That gives us the red flags, not at the end of the project, not after the fabrication's there, not after the assemblies' done or started and after it's gone to the customer especially, it tells us at the beginning, the very first day when our schematic is complete we run it through the active feature and we get the red flags, because a lot of times, what designers do is, they will either copy a design from a previous design or they will simply lay down a part.
 All right, that's their job, that's the double E's responsibility.
 What has happened now, is we have been given the ability and the tools to make sure that we are using good .
 So if I run a board now, through the active active feature and it gives me a red flag, saying this is not the best part, this is not recommended for new designs, then I can go back to the EE now; and I can say, you know what we should consider not using this.